-- The MMU recommends that the Regulation Market be modified to incorporate a consistent application of the marginal benefit factor (MBF) throughout the optimization, assignment and settlement process.
+- The MMU recommends that the total regulation (TReg) signal sent on a fleet wide basis be eliminated and replaced with individual regulation signals for each unit.
+(Priority: Low.
+New recommendation.
+Status: Not adopted.) - The MMU recommends that the ability to make dual offers (to make offers as both a RegA and a RegD resource in the same market hour) be removed from the regulation market.
+(Priority: High.
+New recommendation.
+Status: Not adopted.) - The MMU recommends that the regulation market be modified to incorporate a consistent application of the marginal benefit factor (MBF) throughout the optimization, assignment and settlement process.
 The MBF should be defined as the Marginal Rate of Technical Substitution (MRTS) between RegA and RegD.
 (Priority: High.
 First reported 2012.
 Status: Not adopted.
 FERC rejected, pending rehearing request before FERC.
-152) - The MMU recommends that the lost opportunity cost in the ancillary services markets be calculated using the schedule on which the unit was scheduled to run in the energy market.
+168) - The MMU recommends that the lost opportunity cost in the ancillary services markets be calculated using the schedule on which the unit was scheduled to run in the energy market.
 (Priority: High.
 First reported 2010.
 Status: Not adopted.
-153 FERC rejected, pending rehearing request before FERC.
-154) - The MMU recommends that the lost opportunity cost calculation used in the Regulation Market be based on the resource's dispatched energy offer schedule, not the lower of its price or cost offer schedule.
+169 FERC rejected, pending rehearing request before FERC.
+170) - The MMU recommends that the lost opportunity cost calculation used in the regulation market be based on the resource's dispatched energy offer schedule, not the lower of its price or cost offer schedule.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.
-FERC rejected, pending rehearing request before FERC.155) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the Regulation Market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour.
+FERC rejected, pending rehearing request before FERC.171) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the regulation market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.
 FERC rejected, pending rehearing request before FERC.
-156) - The MMU recommends enhanced documentation of the implementation of the Regulation Market design.
-(Priority: Medium.
-First reported 2010.
-Status: Not adopted.
-FERC rejected, pending rehearing request before FERC.157) - The MMU recommends that all data necessary to perform the Regulation Market three pivotal supplier test be saved so that the test can be
+172)